Seal Beach

 At a Glance

 Seal Beach is one of the OC's smallest and most unambiguously coastal cities.
 Main Street opens directly onto a working fishing pier.
-This is not a Laguna Beach substitute or a Newport aspirant — it's a pocket of authentic beach life that has resisted the gravitational pull of luxury development.
+This is not a Laguna Beach substitute or a Newport aspirant.
+It's a pocket of authentic beach life that has resisted the gravitational pull of luxury development.
 Walk the pier, eat fish tacos from Taco Surf or local spots on Main Street, and you understand what the OC coast looked like before the mega-resorts.
 What surprises most buyers: Seal Beach is zoned into Los Alamitos Unified, a well-regarded school district.

 The Big Picture